 This treatment is also administered as an injectable, so it’s important to keep in mind that you will likely see bruising or swelling upon application in areas with thinner skin, such as your lips.
 Infections are also possible, so if you start noticing a reaction, call your aesthetician immediately.
 Speaking from experience, one of our staff members did see a small bubble of filler appear on their lips.
 Their aesthetician was able to quickly remove it by using hyaluronidase, which immediately breaks down hyaluronic acid.

 The riskier part of getting fillers is getting them too frequently.
-Over time, fillers can actually move upwards on your face.
-If you think about it, there’s only so much skin can be stretched, and if you keep plumping it, it’s likely to move.
+Over time, fillers can move upwards on your face.
+If you think about it, there’s only so much skin that can be stretched, and if you keep plumping it, it’s likely to move.
 Fillers can gradually move upwards and lead to a look you are not going for.
-An extremely rare occurrence could also occur with fillers where they can cause lumps under your skin or block blood vessels.
+An extremely rare occurrence could also occur with fillers which can cause lumps under your skin or block blood vessels.

-Botox and fillers allow us to achieve a younger, more vibrant look, but they do come with their own risks.
-It’s important that you do your research and make a decision that you will be happy with.
-Both of these beauty treatments require very little down time, and your appointment will likely last less than 30 minutes.
+Botox and fillers allow us to achieve a younger, more vibrant look, but they do come with their risks.
+You must do your research and make a decision that you will be happy with.
+Both of these beauty treatments require very little downtime, and your appointment will likely last less than 30 minutes.
 The best piece of advice we can give you is to pick a professional you can trust!
 We’ll leave you with a warning: once you start, it’s hard to stop.
 The decision is ultimately yours!